laravel/laravel/laravel/documentation/contrib/command-line.md

 	# git clone https://github.com/laravel/laravel.git .

-The reason you are cloning the original Laravel repository (and not the fork you made) is so you can use it to always have the latest Laravel development code.
-If you simply clone the fork you made, you would have to re-fork the Laravel repository again every time you want the latest changes to Laravel development code.
+> **Note**: The reason you are cloning the original Laravel repository (and not the fork you made) is so you can always pull down the most recent changes from the Laravel repository to your local repository.

+<a name='adding-your-fork'></a>
+## Adding your Fork

 Next, it's time to add the fork you made as a **remote repository**:

 	# git remote add fork git@github.com:username/laravel.git

-Remember to replace **username** with your GitHub username. *This is case-sensitive*.
+Remember to replace *username** with your GitHub username. *This is case-sensitive*.
 You can verify that your fork was added by typing:

 	# git remote